-Remedies for Violations
+13 Remedies for Violations

 The remedies provided in the Wiretap Act are the exclusive remedies for a violation of that act.
-However, this does not limit the remedies that might be available if a statutory violation also violates the Constitution.188
+However, this does not limit the remedies that might be available if a statutory violation also violates the Constitution.

-The act provides for the following types of relief:
+17 The act provides for the following types of relief:

 - Injunction.
-The United States Attorney General may bring an action to enjoin a felony violation of the Wiretap Act.189 - Suppression of Evidence.
-Before any "trial, hearing, or proceeding in or before any court, department, officer, agency, regulatory body, or other authority of the United States, a State, or a political subdivision thereof," an "aggrieved person"190 may move to suppress the contents of an interception or evidence derived from those contents.191 - Civil Action Generally.
-In general, a person whose communication is intercepted, disclosed, or intentionally used in violation of the Wiretap Act, by a person other than the United States, may bring a civil action seeking preliminary or declaratory relief, damages, fees, and costs. - Civil Action Against United States.
-Any person who is aggrieved by a willful violation of the Wiretap Act by the United States may bring a civil action against the United States for money damages.192 - Administrative Discipline.
-An officer of the United States who willfully or intentionally violates the chapter may be subject to administrative discipline.
-193 - Criminal Penalty.
-A person who violates the general prohibitions in the Wiretap Act may be punished by a fine, imprisoned for not more than five years, or both.194
+The United States Attorney General may bring an action to enjoin a felony violation of the Wiretap Act. - Suppression of Evidence.
+Before any "trial, hearing, or proceeding in or before any court, department, officer, agency, regulatory body, or other authority of the United States, a State, or a political subdivision thereof," an "aggrieved person" may move to suppress the contents of an interception or evidence derived from those contents. - Civil Action Generally.
+In general, a person whose communication is intercepted, disclosed, or intentionally used in violation of the Wiretap Act, by a person other than the United States, may bring a civil action seeking preliminary or declaratory relief, damages, fees, and costs.

-187. 18 U.S.C. § 2517(4).
+- 189. 18 U.S.C. § 2518(10)(c). - 190.
+18 U.S.C. § 2521.